SuccessMoses/abstract-algebra/README.md

+# Abstract Algebra Game
+This is an abstract algebra game similar to Natural number game and Set Theory Game in lean 4.
+It is still under development, but you can play it by cloninig this repo and building the vscode dev container.
+Visit localhost:3000 in your browser after the container is setup.

+This game should look playable in a couple of weeks.

 # Game Skeleton

 This is a template for creating a game with [lean4game](https://github.com/leanprover-community/lean4game/).
 It contains a single Level plus the files needed for a local development setup.